PrivateSky/acl-magic/README.md

      concern.grant(zoneId, resourceId)

 ###Test if an user has access to a resource or tree of resources
-      concern.allow(userId, resourceId, callback)
+      concern.allow(zoneId, resourceId, callback)

-#Implementation
- We try to be as fast but as lazy as possible and load things from database only when required.
- The only access api is allow an can test only if an user has acces on a specific resource or a specific part of a resource graph.
-Therefore, we load only the parents of that resource and try to find grant records specific for that resource and all the super zones of the current user.
+#Algorithm for allow check on a specific concern
+ Step 1: load recrusively all the parents for a specific zoneId
+      cache.loadZoneParents(zoneId, callback)
+ Step 2: for grant records
+      cache.loadGrantrecords(resourceId, callback)
+ Step 3: test if any parent is in grant records.
+If it successfully find one such record, finish and returns true Step 4: recursively, load parents resources and try step 3 Step 5: if exist. returns the result of the exceptional rule for this concern Step 6: return false (is not allowed)

+#Other functions

+###create redis persistence
+      var persistence =  acl.createRedisPersistence(redisConenction, cache);//cache is optional

+###create memory persistence (for testing mainly..)
+      var persistence =  acl.createMemoryPersistence(redisConenction);

+###create cache
+      var cache  =  acl.createCache();